-Modbus RTU protocol is used for the serial interfaces and Modbus TCP for the Ethernet connection.
-Optional fieldbus interface for Profibus, DeviceNet, ControlNet or EtherNet/IP can be used.
+Modbus RTU protocol is used for the serial interfaces, Modbus TCP and EtherNet/IP for the Ethernet connection.
+Optional fieldbus interface for Profibus, DeviceNet or ControlNet can be used.

 The serial port can also be used to connect a printer for printing of weight or for showing weight on an external display unit.